-The algorithms for meet, join, and existential elimination are beyond the scope of this paper.
+The algorithms for meet and join are fairly simple-we take the union or the intersection of the saturated facts.
+Existential elimination is somewhat more complicated, and beyond the scope of this paper.

 We used the generic under-approximation algorithms described in Section 4 for this domain.
 Despite not being complete in this context, they are precise enough to handle the following examples, which we extracted from our linked list manipulation benchmarks.